 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if your solar system produces more than a specified (usually small) amount of electricity.
-These types of incentives are usually handled by the state government.
-You can sell SRECs to your utility company or other buyers, and the money you receive in return is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce over a specific (generally small) amount of electricity qualify for SRECs or similar performance-based incentives.
+SRECs and performance-based incentives in general are typically provided at the state level.
+You can sell SRECs to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.

-- Net Metering: Net metering factors in after your solar system is up and running.
-If you've signed a net metering agreement with your Justice utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in others you might get refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar panels are up and running.
+If you've signed a net metering agreement with your Justice utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other areas you might receive a refund equivalent to a percentage of the value.

-- Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar panels.
-Property tax exemptions allow you to ignore the added value of your solar system when calculating how much property tax you need to pay on your house.
+- Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar system.
+Property tax exemptions let you exclude the value that your solar panels add when you calculate how much property tax you need to pay.

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specified percentage of the cost of your solar system.

-The ITC originally covered 30% of the total cost of solar panel installation, and has fluctuated slightly over the last few years between 26-30%.
+The ITC was originally for 30% of the total cost of installing a solar system, although it has fluctuated slightly over time between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The total cost of installation includes the panels themselves as well as the cost of labor, accessories and equipment.
+The total cost of installation includes the panels themselves as well as the cost of labor, equipment and accessories.
 There is no maximum amount you can claim.
 The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The residence must be in the United States and owned by you.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
-The Clean Energy Credit has increased the current credit up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
-After 2032, the credit percentage will be reduced slightly each year until the program expires in 2035.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
+The Clean Energy Credit re-raises the credit up to 30% for solar systems installed between 2022 and 2032.
+After 2032, the credit percentage will decrease slightly each year until the end of the program in 2035.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Similar to federal incentives, these can include tax credits, rebates and more.
-Incentives might be offered by your county or municipality, or by the state of Illinois.
-Certain incentives are available for only a limited time, while others are ongoing.
+Some solar incentives are often also offered at the local or state level.
+Similar to federal incentives, these could include tax credits, rebates and more.
+These incentives might be given out by the Illinois government, or by your county or municipality.
+Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Justice

 Nationwide solar energy use has gone up significantly in the past 15 years, in part thanks to the growth in the number of solar incentives.
 You might receive these incentives from your local utility company, the federal government or the Illinois government.
-Speak with your local solar panel installation company today to find out more information and to save the most money possible on a solar system for your Justice home.
+Reaching out to your local Justice solar panel installer is an excellent first step towards getting all the incentives you qualify for when you switch to solar energy.